5 Tips to Protect Your Child’s Teeth This Easter

 Easter is a time to indulge in delicious chocolate, but if your kids don’t clean their teeth correctly, all that sugar can lead to plaque and cavities.

-So, even amid all the excitement, your children must keep to their schedule throughout the Easter weekend.
-That includes cleaning their teeth at least twice a day, ideally in the morning and before night.
+So, even amid all the excitement, your children must follow their schedule throughout the Easter weekend.
+That includes cleaning their teeth at least twice daily, ideally in the morning and before bed.

 #5.
 Visit your Cheltenham dentist regularly